wasi-shah/Docker-AKS/AKS DevOps/01 IAC/Terraform/Terraform with Azure/Readme.md

 - ### Authenticating to Azure using a Service Principal and a Client Secret
 - ### Authenticating to Azure using OpenID Connect
-- ### Authenticating to Azure using AKS Workload Identity
+- ### Authenticating to Azure using AKS Workload Identity AKS Workload Identity can be used to authenticate to services that support Azure Active Directory (Azure AD) authentication when running in Azure Kubernetes Service clusters.

+When a service account and pod are configured to use AKS Workload Identity, a federated identity token is injected into the pod at run-time, along with environment variables to use that identity.

 > [!Important]
 > Use a service principal or a managed identity when running Terraform non-interactively (such as when running Terraform in a CI/CD pipeline)